Last Updated: 06/06/2023

 ion and electron fluxes (0.15 - 400 keV) as a function of radial distance, local time, energy, pitch angle; also time dependent 3-D magnetic field configurations

-Model is time-dependant.
+Model is time-dependent.

 Domains